Stable Cohomology of Discriminant Complements for an algebraic curve: Comparing different fibres

 \section{Comparing different fibres}

-To understand $U(\LL)$ we will analyze the map $\A: U_n^{alg} \to Pic_n X$.
+To understand $U(\LL)$ we will analyze the map $\A: U_n^{alg} \to \textrm{Pic}_n X$.
 We will prove that the map $\A$ is similar to a homology fibration.
-More precisely, we have the following. \begin{thm} let $n \ge 0$.
-Let $X$ be a smooth projective complex algebraic curve of genus $g$.
-Let $k \le n-2g$.
+More precisely, we have the following. \begin{thm} Let $n \ge 0$.
+Let $X$ be a smooth projective complex algebraic curve of genus $g$, $\LL$ a line bundle of degree $n$ on $X$.
+Let $2k \le n-g$.
 Let $\A$ be the map defined in Setion 3.
-Let $W \subseteq Pic_n (X)$ be a small contractible ball like neighbourhood of $\LL$.
+Let $W \subseteq Pic_n (X)$ be a small contractible neighbourhood of $\LL$ homeomorphic to a ball.
 Let be the inclusion map.
 Then is an isomorphism. \end{thm} Before embarking on the proof of Theorem \ref{AisHF} we will need to set up some machinery.
-The proof of Theorem \ref{AisHF} will involve a form of Alexander duality.
-The proof will involve looking at 'complements' to the spaces $\A^{-1}(W)$ and $\A^{-1}(\LL)$.
-Let us explain what this means.